Natural hydrogen: Early theories and findings

-In Adelaide, Australia in the 1930s, oil well drillers reported finding "vast amounts of high-purity hydrogen."
-At the time it was viewed as a useless byproduct of the oil drilling industry, and no efforts were made to capture it.
+Samples taken from an oil well east of the town of Robe, South Australia in 1915 had a hydrogen concentration of around 25 per cent.
+Also in South Australia in the 1930s, oil well drillers reported finding "vast amounts of high-purity hydrogen".
+At the time, it was viewed as a useless byproduct of the oil drilling industry, and no efforts were made to capture it.